Visit online 5 places in Israel, including the Holy Grave

 Due to the spread of the COVID-19 pandemic, most countries of the world have closed borders and blocked the access of foreigners.
 Hundreds of thousands of flights have been canceled since January and so far, Dozens of airlines have canceled flights or suspended all operations.

 Tourism is going through difficult times, unimaginable for the XNUMXst century.
 Bars, restaurants, shopping centers, but also tourist attractions were closed.
 The urge of the authorities is to make everyone stay in their homes.
 Social spacing can slow the spread of the new coronavirus and even stop it.

 Visit 5 places in Israel online

 For all those who are quarantined or isolated at home and do not know what to do, we recommend that you travel virtually as much as possible.
 We recommend you to go to the zoo, at a museum.
 And again, we recommend that you travel online through Israel.

 The tour in Jerusalem begins with a panorama of the city, seen from the West Wall or the Wailing Wall.
 Later, the viewer is carried among the parishioners at the Church of the Holy Sepulcher, where both the outside and the inside can be seen.
 During the tour, you can visit the Holy Grave, the Al-Aqsa Mosque, but also the view from the Olive Mountain.
 The viewer reaches the colorful markets of the city and can enjoy the many views of the tour.

 - Carmel Square, Tel Aviv

-After Jerusalem, the next virtual tour is the Carmel Square in Tel Aviv.
-It is the largest market in Tel Aviv, a place where you can find everything from fresh fruits to jewelry.
-In the this virtual tour simplified, viewers receive a sample of what Carmel Square means: color, diversity, crowds and many tourists.
+After Jerusalem, the next interesting virtual tour is in Carmel Square in Tel Aviv.
+It is the largest market in Tel Aviv, a place where you can find everything from fresh fruit to jewelry.
+In this simplified virtual tour, spectators receive a sample of what Carmel Square means: color, diversity, crowds and many tourists.